SouthernMethodistUniversity/dhri/docs/data1.md

 * Collection of digital objects acquired and generated during research

-List of forms adapted from: [Georgia Tech](https://libguides.gatech.edu/)
+List of forms adapted from: Georgia Tech Library
 <!-- now unpublished guide (http://libguides.gatech.edu/content.php?pid=123776&sid=3067221)!t -->

 ## Raw data
 * Raw data is yet to be processed, meaning it has yet to be manipulated by a human or computer.
 Received or collected data could be in any number of formats, locations, etc..
-It could be in any of the forms listed [here](https://southernmethodistuniversity.github.io/dhri/sections/data1.html#forms-of-data).
+It could be in any of the forms listed above.

 * But "raw data" is a relative term, inasmuch as when one person finishes processing data and presents it as a finished product, another person may take that product and work on it further, and for them that data is "raw data".